kvfrans/kgpt/README.md

 # kgpt

-`kgpt` is a tiny utility that can integrate GPT into your development process.
-It's only tested on Python, but it should work with other languages too.
+`kgpt` is a tiny utility that can integrate AI assistance into your development process.
 Install it with:
 ```
 pip install git+https://github.com/kvfrans/kgpt.git